chrissmejia/jsConfirm/docs/source/djangodemo.rst

 Fake API
 ============

-With the app there's a fake API how always return the same objet to test the JSON responses.
+With the app there's a fake API how always return the same object to test the JSON responses.

 ============
 CSS